 In the presently approved CERN planning, it is foreseen to perform another four and a half PbPb runs before the end of LHC Run-4 in 2029, accumulating $\sim\unit[13]{nb^{-1}}$ in total.
 Furthermore, one short $p$Pb run is planned, as well as one reference $pp$ run.
 No further HI runs have so far been planned after Run-4.
-These plans are detrimental for the full exploitation of the BSM possibilities opened in HI collisions, that require as large integrated luminosities as possible.
+These plans would not permit the full exploitation of the BSM possibilities opened up in HI collisions, which require the largest possible integrated luminosities.
 A revised proposal for Runs-3 and 4 and plans to extend the LHC nuclear programme beyond Run-4 have been formulated~\cite{Citron:2018lsq}.
-The BSM physics possibilities summarized here, complement and reinforce that scientific case.
-These studies involve more time spent on $p$Pb runs and also collisions of lighter nuclei, e.g.\ Ar, O, or Kr~\cite{jowett_talk_2018,Citron:2018lsq}.
-As shown in Table~\ref{tab:species1}, the latter have the potential to reach $\times$(2--15) higher NN luminosities, which would benefit any BSM search based on hard-scattering processes (Section~\ref{sec:hard_scatt}), although the corresponding $\gaga$ luminosities (Section~\ref{sec:UPC}) would be reduced by a $(Z_\text{PbPb}/Z_\text{AA})^4$ factor.
+The additional BSM physics possibilities summarised here complement and reinforce that scientific case.
+These studies involve more time spent on $p$Pb runs and also collisions of lighter nuclei, \eg\ Ar, O, or Kr~\cite{jowett_talk_2018,Citron:2018lsq}.
+Table~\ref{tab:species1} shows estimated beam parameters and luminosity performance for Pb as well as these lighter species.
+It can be seen that the latter have the potential to reach $\times$(2--15) higher NN luminosities, which would benefit any BSM search based on hard-scattering processes (Section~\ref{sec:hard_scatt}), although the corresponding $\gaga$ luminosities (Section~\ref{sec:UPC}) would be (naively) reduced by a $(Z_\text{PbPb}/Z_\text{AA})^4$ factor.
 The estimated parameters for a range of lighter ions rely on the assumption that the achievable bunch intensity $N_b$ for a nucleus with charge number $Z$ and mass number $A$ can be scaled from the Pb bunch intensity as $N_b(Z,A) = N_b(82,208) \times (Z/82)^p$, where the power $p = 1.5$ is estimated from previous experience of nuclear beams for the CERN fixed-target experiments and the short run with Xe in the LHC in 2017~\cite{Schaumann:2018qat}.